Skip to main content

 Computed Form Fields Example

-Learn more about RADFish examples at the official documentation
+Learn more about RADFish examples at the official documentation.
+Refer to the RADFish GitHub repo for more information and code samples.

 Steps

-const species = "species";
+const SPECIES = "species";

-const numberOfFish = "numberOfFish";
+const NUMBER_OF_FISH = "numberOfFish";

-const computedPrice = "computedPrice";
+const COMPUTED_PRICE = "computedPrice";

 In this example, we will build a form with three inputs.
 The values from the first two inputs will compute the value of computedPrice.